Conjecturing-Based Discovery of Patterns in Data: Application to COVID-19 Data

 Of the 38 conjectures for alive status, 22 (57.9\%) have lift at least 1.00.
 The lift ranges from 0.81 to 1.07; note that the maximum possible lift for a conjecture for alive status is 1.08 (1/(68029/73497)).
 Of the 40 conjectures for deceased status, 34 (85\%) have lift at least 1.00.
 The lift ranges from 0.17 to 4.15.

 Consider the sufficient conditions for deceased status in Table \ref{deceased} in the Appendix.
 The conjecture with the highest precision and lift is

 and has a lift of 4.15 meaning that a subject for which $\textit{longitude} > -\textit{age} \times \textit{medicationsLifetimePercCovered}$ is 4.15 times as likely to die as a randomly selected subject.
 The conjecture indicates that subjects in the east who are older and have a larger percentage of medications covered by the payer are at higher risk of death.
-The presence of {\it longitude} in the conjecture could be an indication of higher risk in population centers in the east such as Boston.
-The percentage of medications covered by the VHA is higher for subjects with more preexisting conditions and for those with more expensive medications because there is a low copay annual cap (currently \$700\footnote{\url{ https://www.va.gov/health-care/copay-rates/}, accessed July 10th, 2022}).
+The presence of {\it longitude} in the conjecture could be an indication of higher risk in population centers in the east such as Boston { or it could just serve the purpose of a number so that the relationship of the other invariants is satisfied.
+The range for {\it longitude} is $(-73.49,-69.92)$.
+We conduct a follow up $t$-test for a difference in mean {\it longitude} by outcome and the null hypothesis is not rejected ($p=0.42$), suggesting that {\it longitude} is serving as a tolerance factor.} The percentage of medications covered by the VHA is higher for subjects with more preexisting conditions and for those with more expensive medications because there is a low copay annual cap (currently \$700\footnote{\url{ https://www.va.gov/health-care/copay-rates/}, accessed July 10th, 2022}).
 Further, the conjecture produces a suggestion of a functional form for the relationship between these factors.
 The conjecture confirms the CDC guidance that older subjects and those with more preexisting conditions are a higher risk of death from Covid\footnote{\url{https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/people-with-medical-conditions.html}, accessed July 10th, 2022}.

 The conjecture with the second-highest precision and lift is

 with a lift of 3.29.
 The condition includes the number of active medications and the ratio of hemoglobin A1c to total hemoglobin (an HbA1c test).
 The conjecture indicates that those with more active medications than the HbA1c percentage are at higher risk of death, which again agrees with the CDC guidance concerning preexisting conditions.
 Typical values for HbA1c for non-diabetic patients are below 5.7\%, while diabetic subjects can have values between 6.5\% and 10.0\% \footnote{https://www.cdc.gov/diabetes/managing/managing-blood-sugar/a1c.html, accessed July 10th, 2022}.
 The number of active medications can indicate a larger number of preexisting conditions, and the conjecture suggests that for diabetic patients, those with additional conditions are at higher risk.